-Reach the World (RTW) cultivates relationships between young students and volunteer world travelers through an innovative program of online journalism and face-to-face interactions.
-RTW provides direct programming to school, afterschool and summer school sites in New York City, and online programming to sites worldwide.
+Reach the World provides full-service programming to school, afterschool and summer school sites in New York City, and online programming to sites nationwide.
 The National Geographic Society Education Foundation named RTW a Model Program in Geography Education and the HP Catalyst Initiative named RTW a world innovator in STEM+ education.

 Reach the World was founded in 1998 by Heather Halstead and Marc Gustafson.
-The program began by serving classrooms in Harlem through a partnership with the Institute for Learning Technologies at Teachers College, Columbia University.
-Since then, RTW has directly served 16,000 students and 800 teachers at school, afterschool and summer school sites in under-served communities.
+The program began by serving classrooms in Harlem, NY through a partnership with the Institute for Learning Technologies at Teachers College, Columbia University.
+For the first ten years, RTW operated one global journey per year that hundreds of classrooms followed online.

 Reach the World’s mission is to help elementary and secondary school students and teachers to develop the knowledge, attitudes, values and thinking skills needed for responsible citizenship in a complex, culturally diverse and rapidly changing world.
-Through its interactive website, RTW enriches the curriculum by connecting classrooms to volunteer world travelers who are studying or exploring around the globe.
-RTW identifies and trains volunteer travelers, manages web-based journalistic content posted weekly by these travelers, and delivers training and support to the schools in its programs.
+Through its interactive website, RTW enriches the curriculum by connecting classrooms to volunteer travelers who are exploring the globe.
+RTW identifies and trains volunteer travelers, manages web-based content posted weekly by these travelers, and delivers training and support to the sites in its programs.
 Most of RTW’s travelers are college students on study abroad programs around the world, while others are independent explorers.

 Reach the World provides two levels of service.
-For sites located in New York City, the RTW Full Program includes traveler:classroom matching, classroom visits by the travelers, video conferencing, on-site support from classroom assistants, and professional development.
+For sites located in New York City, the RTW Full Program includes traveler:classroom matching, video conferencing, on-site support from Global Learning Leaders and professional development.
 For sites located outside of New York City, the RTW Online Program includes traveler:classroom matching and video conferencing.

 Reach the World administers global competence and geographic literacy surveys.
 Through participation in RTW, all students correspond with someone in another country, compared to 11 percent nationwide.
 All RTW teachers deliver weekly instruction about foreign cultures and environments, compared to 23 percent nationwide.
 RTW makes a statistically significant impact on students' college and study abroad aspirations; their ability to link academic study to global careers; and their empathy for foreign cultures and environments.

 Have you traveled?
 Has anyone shared their travel stories with you?
 Has this affected your worldview?
 If you can answer “Yes” to any of these questions, then you understand the mission of Reach the World.
-RTW is capitalizing upon an existing energy in our society – travelers – and turning it into an educational resource for all children and teachers.
-Through Reach the World, the age-old tradition of traveling and sharing stories makes the leap into the digital age – and for once, disadvantaged students are along for the ride.
+RTW is capitalizing upon an existing energy in our society – travelers – and turning it into an educational resource for all children and educators.

 Board of Directors